Built-in Delegates in C# β Easy Explanation with Examples

 β‘οΈ Func β For methods that return a value.

-β‘οΈ Predicate β For methods that return bool
+β‘οΈ Predicate β For methods that return bool.

 No need to write delegate definitions anymore!
 Just use these ready-made ones! π₯³